SaahilClaypool/SearchStory/README.md

     In the future, using [pandoc] to convert everything to markdown (word etc.) may more sustainable.
     I see this being used to index something like a zotero folder to search research papers you have read.

+    I (and my one user...) provide the path to our [zotero] citation library to get full text search over all of the research articles we read.

 2. Using the inclulded browser extension, save a "text only" version of the page to the lucene index.

     I see this being the main use case - any time you read an interesting thing, hit a shortcut and index the entire text content.